Festival of Camellias at Massee Lane Gardens

 Admission is $5 for adults, $4 for seniors, and free for children under 12 and American Camellia Society members.

-Flint Energies Co-Op Connection and AAA members are eligible for a dollar off the regular admission fee (please show membership card at Gift Shop to receive the discount.)
+Flint Energies Co-Op Connection members are eligible for a dollar off the regular admission fee (please show membership card at Gift Shop to receive the discount.)
 (Admission discounts are not available for guided tours.)

 Massee Lane Gardens is located at 100 Massee Lane, Ft.
 Valley, Georgia.
 Click here for driving instructions and information on the gardens.